parentingteensandtweens.com

 I’m not sure what the hardest part is about raising teenagers.
 The answer is probably different for every parent.
 But I’ve learned something valuable about the hard part of dealing with their hurtful behaviors.

-You know, behaviors like snarky responses to our genuine questions, judgments about our well-meaning actions, and the seemingly overnight transition into someone who appears to despise our very existence.
-I don’t care how many people warn us about this impending stage, nothing prepares our mom heart for the confusion and hurt that washes up onto the shore of our soul.
+I don’t care how many people warn us about this impending stage; nothing prepares our mom heart for the confusion and hurt that washes up onto the shore of our soul.

 All we have to do is think back to when we were teens to find the answers.

-When you consider that our peers were dealing with the same mess of feelings—all of us trying to stumble our way through the turmoil, it’s no wonder we struggled to find balance and normalcy and acceptance for who we were, as is.
-Just like our teens, the upheaval ignited our poor behaviors and hurtful actions toward our parents.
-They couldn’t possibly understand us when we couldn’t understand ourselves.
+If you work hard to think back and remember that you were dealing with the same mess of feelings—all of us trying to stumble our way through the turmoil, it’s no wonder we struggled to find balance and normalcy and acceptance for who we were, as is.

-The aha moment for me was remembering that my teens were also dealing with these same debilitating emotions and then recognizing that I was actually mirroring similar emotions as a mom.
-Sobering.
-And so very human.
+The aha moment for me was remembering that my teens were also dealing with these same debilitating emotions as I did when I was there age.

-When my kids lashed out with disrespect, said very hurtful things, or rejected my love, a slow stream of insecurity, confusion, shame, and unworthiness started to trickle out of my veins.
 I wanted nothing more than to feel like I still belonged in their world and longed to be seen by my child.
 I wanted to be enough for them and to have value as their mother.

 We all do.
 That’s the calling card of motherhood.